 Capital assets are defined by YCIPTA as assets with an initial, individual cost in excess of \$5,000 and an estimated useful life of more than one year.
 Such assets are recorded at historical cost, or estimated historical cost if actual historical cost is not available.
-Donated capital assets are recorded at the estimated fair market value at the date of donation.
+Donated capital assets are recorded at acquisition value at the date of donation.